-6.6.
+3.6.
 Maximum Payload

-The rated payload of the Robot Arm depends on the center of gravity offset of the payload as shown in Figure .
+The rated payload of the Robot Arm depends on the center of gravity offset of the payload, see Figure 3 Mechanical Interface on page 38

 The center of gravity offset is defined as the distance from the center of the tool flange to the center of gravity of the attached payload.

 When computing the payload mass in a pick and place application, for example, consider both the gripper and object handled by the gripper.